 The main entrance is set within the impressive insurance company facade and brings you into the welcoming reception area, an elegant space characterised by pot plants and divided by impressive columns.
 Beyond the reception is the King's Hall, the largest of the hotel's eight conference and event suites.
 This was originally built in 1827 as the Caledonian Insurance Company's main trading hall.
 Today it offers sumptuous accommodation for up to 200 for a wedding or 300 in theatre layout.

 Other conference and event suites are located on the ground or lower ground floors, and vary in size, ensuring that there is something here for just about any size of event up to the maximum accommodated in the King's Hall.
 One even comes with its own roof terrace offering views of Fife in one direction and Edinburgh Castle in the other.
-The style and character of the hotel make it a very popular venue for weddings ranging in size from 60 to 200, and The George's two wedding planners help ensure that the big day is one to remember for all the right reasons.
+The style and character of the hotel make it a very popular venue for weddings ranging in size from 60 to 200, and the hotel's two wedding planners help ensure that the big day is one to remember for all the right reasons.
 The hotel is licensed to conduct wedding ceremonies on the premises.

 If you head to your left from the main reception, you pass through to the Tempus Restaurant and Bar, which occupies the western part of the frontage when seen from George Street.
 At the front is the attractive Tempus Bar, with its own entrance from George Street.
 To its rear is the Tempus Restaurant, offering enjoyable and good value brasserie style dining.
-You can read our dining review for The George Hotel here.
+You can read our dining review for The Principal Edinburgh George Street here.

-It comes as a considerable surprise to find that The George Hotel has 249 guest rooms.
+It comes as a considerable surprise to find that The Principal Edinburgh George Street has 249 guest rooms.
 The rooms are in different parts of the hotel, of different vintages, come in different sizes, and have a range of outlooks.
 All are equipped to the four star standard you would expect, and two other things common to all are the very high quality of the fixtures and fittings, which give many rooms a slight "boutique" feel, and the outstanding quality of the housekeeping.
 Rooms come as suites; junior suites; premium deluxe rooms; executive rooms; and standard rooms.
 Rating and price depend on a combination of size and view and there really is something here to suit just about every taste.